 - Nothing happened yesterday, did it?

-It is also used when we talk about time, weather, and distance:
+We use it when we talk about time, weather, and distance:

 - It’s such a nice day today.